Yarroudh/ZRect3D/README.md

 ```
   Usage: zrect [OPTIONS] CITYJSON POINTCLOUD [OUTPUT]

-    Correct the buildings height in a 3D city model [CityJSON] using
+    Correct the heights of building in a 3D city model [CityJSON] using
     ground points from LiDAR data [LAS/LAZ/PCD/PLY].

   Options: